Democrats' first order of business: making it easier to vote and harder to buy elections.

 Of course, the bill as a whole has little chance of being passed in the Republican-controlled Senate.
 “That’s not going to go anywhere in the Senate,” Senate Majority Leader Mitch McConnell said in early December.
 Small pieces of the bill with bipartisan support, on issues like election security, could be passed as separate legislation.

-But H.R.
-1 is as much a political document as a legislative one, laying down a marker of what Democrats stand for and drawing attention to often-overlooked “good government” issues.
+But HR 1 is as much a political document as a legislative one, laying down a marker of what Democrats stand for and drawing attention to often-overlooked “good government” issues.
 “In the face of a torrent of special-interest dark money, partisan gerrymandering and devious vote-suppression schemes, voters elected a House Democratic majority determined to bring real change to restore our democracy,” House Speaker Nancy Pelosi and Rep. John Sarbanes (D-Md.), the legislation’s lead sponsor, wrote in the Washington Post after the election.

 House Democrats unveiled the bill at a press conference at the Capitol on Friday morning.
-Civil rights leader Rep. John Lewis (D-Ga.), who was brutally beaten marching for voting rights in Selma, Alabama, in 1965, pointed to voter suppression efforts in states like Georgia and Florida in 2018 as a reason why the bill was so important.
+Civil rights leader Rep. John Lewis (D-Ga.), who was brutally beaten while marching for voting rights in Selma, Alabama, in 1965, pointed to voter suppression efforts in states like Georgia and Florida in 2018 as a reason why the bill was so important.
 “I truly believe,” said Lewis, “that the way votes were not counted and purged in states like Georgia and Florida and other states changed the outcome of the last election.
 That must never happen again in our country.
 We will make it illegal.”